 Also of interest is that Stockbridge has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Stockbridge is that it can take a long time to commute to work.
 In Stockbridge, the average commute to work is 30.99 minutes, which is quite a bit higher than the national average.

 The citizens of Stockbridge are very well educated compared to the average community in the nation: 34.02% of adults in Stockbridge have a bachelor's degree or even advanced degree.

-The per capita income in Stockbridge in 2010 was $22,028, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
-This equates to an annual income of $88,112 for a family of four.
+The per capita income in Stockbridge in 2018 was $32,772, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,088 for a family of four.
 However, Stockbridge contains both very wealthy and poor people as well.

 Stockbridge is an extremely ethnically-diverse city.
 The people who call Stockbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stockbridge residents report their race to be Black or African-American, followed by White.
-Stockbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.13% of the city’s residents.
-Important ancestries of people in Stockbridge include African, Irish, English, and Haitian.
+Important ancestries of people in Stockbridge include African, English, Irish, German, and Jamaican.

 The most common language spoken in Stockbridge is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.